sanctumos/cochlea/README.md

 # Stateful Voice Agents

+**🚧 Currently In Development Research Release**

 This repository demonstrates how to use Letta and LiveKit to create low-latency voice agents with memory, tool execution, and persistence.
+This is a research implementation based on the original Letta Voice architecture, designed to be compatible with:

+- **Direct Letta Integration** - Standard Letta Cloud or self-hosted instances
+- **Broca Middleware** - Advanced routing and caching layer
+- **Thalamus Refinement** - Transcript cleaning and structuring pipeline

+*See [Audio Pipeline Architecture](AUDIO_PIPELINE_ARCHITECTURE.md) for detailed information about the multi-layer approach.*

 ## 🚀 Quick Start